Lemon Pepper Hot Smoked Salmon

 raw fish filet coated with mustard rub

-Lemon Pepper Smoked Salmon Rub
+Lemon Pepper Salmon Rub for Smoking

 • Dijon mustard – I prefer Dijon, but whole grain mustard, yellow mustard, or even honey mustard would be good too.